WKAI-CODE/Personal-Expense-Tracker/README.md

 # Personal Expense Tracker

-A command-line Python application that allows users to record, view, search and analyse personal expenses using CSV file storage.
+A command-line Python application that allows users to record, view, search and analyse personal expenses.
+The program stores records in a CSV file and includes input validation and error handling.

 ## Features